 It doesn’t cost anything extra for you to have ad extensions, so you definitely want to use it to your advantage and you will be rewarded with more clicks, which is ultimately going to lead to more phone calls.

 Send visitors to a solid well thought out page on your website that’s built to convert

-Whatever page on your appliance service site that a consumer’s going to get to, once they click on the ad, you want that page to speak to them and tell them exactly why they should hire your appliance repair company over your competition.
+Whatever page on your air conditioning repair or appliance service site that a consumer’s going to get to, once they click on the ad, you want that page to speak to them and tell them exactly why they should hire your air conditioner repair company or appliance repair company over your competition.

 You want to do ongoing AD split testing, so you can tweak and fine tune your Ad performance over time.
 PPC advertising is not one of those, set it and forget it advertising mediums.
 It’s something that you must optimize on a daily or at a minimum on a weekly basis.

 Once you find an ad that works, you should try and test to see if you can find an even better ad to improve the performance of your campaign.